Gems of the Seine & Unforgettable Douro with Lisbon

 Paris

-Welcome back to Paris, where you will spend the day exploring this iconic city.
-First timers will love the highlights tour, which allows you to tick off bucket-list items such as the Eiffel Tower and Notre Dame Cathedral, while return visitors may want to discover the trendy Marais District or Opera Garnier, an opulent architectural masterpiece built in the 19th century.
+Welcome back to Paris, where you will spend the day uncovering this iconic city.
+First timers may prefer the highlights tour, which allows you to visit renowned sites such as the Eiffel Tower and Notre Dame Cathedral, while those rediscovering Paris may wish to explore the trendy Marais District or Opera Garnier, an opulent architectural masterpiece built in the 19th century.
 Or take a tour south-east of the city to an exquisite château.

 Scenic Freechoice: